trilitech/tezos-developer-docs/src/pages/smart-contracts/avoiding-flaws/index.md

   {% /list %}
 {% /table %}

-A possible attack would be to call the `lockAmount` entry point with 0 tez many times, adding a large number of entries to the `lockedAmount` list.
+A possible attack would be to call the `lockAmount` entrypoint with 0 tez many times, adding a large number of entries to the `lockedAmount` list.
 When the contract tries to iterate through the entries, this would consume too much gas causing the transaction to fail.
 Effectively, all funds would now be locked into the contract.
 Even simply loading the list into memory and deserializing the data, at the beginning of the call, could use so much gas that any call to the contract would fail.

 The same attack could happen with any kind of data that can grow indefinitely, including:
 - `int` and `nat` as they can be increased to an arbitrary large value
 - `string` as there is no limit on string length
 - `list`, `set`, `map` which all can contain an arbitrary number of items

-### Best Practices
+### Best practices

 Here are some possible ways to avoid this issue: